Defend Democracy: What?

 Defend Democracy: How?

 Defend Democracy works at the intersection of freedom, security and technology.
 To achieve our mission, we operate on the front-line: building awareness, shaping advocacy and taking action.
-In particular, we contribute to greater civil resilience against hybrid threats to democracy.
+In particular, we help build societal resilience to hybrid and technological threats for a whole-of-society defence of democracies.

-Our projects range from convening high-level democracy stakeholders, to advocating for the regulation of Big Tech and fixing the information disorder, to community building for democracy defenders, and from exposing organised information manipulation, to training practitioners how to handle disinformation and other harmful information activities.
+Our activities range from community and capacity building for democracy defenders to convening high-level democracy stakeholders for influential working sessions; advocating for whole-of-society resilience to hybrid threats to democracy, for the regulation of Big Tech and fixing the information disorder; and from exposing organised information manipulation to training practitioners on handling disinformation and other harmful information activities.

 Defend Democracy: Why?